If we can't agree...

 The aim of the process is to settle disagreements that arise between parents and the Local Authority / schools / Academies / Further Education institutions / NHS about the special educational needs (SEN) of children and young people, and how best to meet these needs whether they are education, health or social care needs.

 The KIDS London SEN Mediation Service provides mediation support for parents of children with Special Educational Needs when there is some kind of disagreement surrounding how best to meet those needs.
-Mediation is an informal, voluntary process where parties in disagreement meet together with an independent mediator, and from 3rd April 2018, parents can ask for the health and social care provision to also be discussed in the mediations.
+Mediation is an informal, voluntary process where parties in disagreement meet together with an independent mediator.
+From 3 April 2018, parents can ask for the health and social care provision to also be discussed in the mediations.

 The KIDS London SEN Mediation Service provides the mediation meetings for parents, local authorities and schools in the majority of London boroughs including Haringey, Camden, Enfield and Islington Local Authorities.
 The service provides a panel of independent experienced mediators who are highly skilled, impartial professionals that have an accredited qualification in mediation and have received additional training in SEN legislation and practice.

 Mediation is an informal, voluntary process which involves an independent facilitator (the mediator) who helps those in dispute to reach agreements that are acceptable to all parties.
 The mediator is impartial, does not take sides, nor gives suggestions or possible solutions to the dispute.

 The mediator is there to help to facilitate discussions and to make sure everyone is treated fairly.
 The mediator is in control of the process but not of the outcome of the mediation.
 It is the parties themselves that find solutions and decide the outcome through participating in the mediation process.

 - Learn more about the Mediation Process (PDF, 169KB)